 As a drug defense lawyer, let me tell you that one of the most dangerous situations to be in is when the government accuses you of being a drug dealer when the police have no physical evidence.
 The police find none on you or in your property.

 If they don’t have drugs, how can they charge me with drug dealing?

-Believe it or not in America, the government can be charge, jail, convict and send you to prison for a very long time for drug dealing even if the government can’t put a single dose of drug in your hands with a video, picture or even a police officer’s say so.
-Junkies and snitches and their say so alone is all it takes.
+Believe it or not in America, the government can charge, jail, convict and send you to prison for a very long time for drug dealing even if the government can’t put a single dose of drug in your hands with a video, picture or even a police officer’s say so.
+Junkies and snitches and their word alone is all it takes.

 High level drug defense lawyers call this a “no weight on the table, snitch built case””.

 What it looks like is something like this:

 - Some junkie gets caught with drugs.
 The police threaten the junkie with jail (and an end of their drug using and the likely bad result of withdrawal).